ZhgChg.Li

 </html>

-Please note that we are pulling data for the last 7 days starting from yesterday, and today’s data will not be displayed.
+Please note, we fetch data from the past 7 days starting from yesterday, excluding today’s data.

-After completing the above steps, the project file directory is as follows:
+The project file directory after completing the above steps is as follows:

 Test Deployment:

-• After deployment is complete, click the URL to view the test results.
+• After deployment, click the URL to view the test results.

-• Please note that this URL is for one-time testing only.
-If the code is adjusted, you need to click the test deployment task again.
+• Please note this URL is for one-time testing only.
+If the code is modified, you need to redeploy and test again.

-If stuck on Loading… or a server error occurs, you can return to the editor’s “Execution Items” tab to check the error messages:
+If stuck on Loading… with no content or a server error appears, go back to the editor’s “Executions” tab to check the error messages:

-If the test is fine, you can complete the formal deployment and release the URL.
+If the test runs smoothly, you can proceed with the official deployment and release the URL.

-• Execution identity: Default is the current account (same as Google Apps Script user)
+• Execution identity: Default is the current account (same as the Google Apps Script user)

-• Who can access: Set to anyone with the URL can access, or set to only organization can access, which will require Google login to access.
+• Who can access: Set to “Anyone with the link” so anyone who knows the URL can access, or set to “Organization only” which requires Google sign-in to access.

 Code changes require redeployment to take effect:

-Please note that when the code changes, you need to redeploy (the URL will not change) for the changes to take effect; otherwise, it will always show the old version.
+Please note that when the code changes, you need to redeploy (the URL will not change) for the updates to take effect; otherwise, it will remain the old version.

-After deployment is complete, click the URL, or return to the original URL and refresh to see the new changes.
+After deployment, click the URL or refresh the original URL to see the updated changes.

 Final result: